-Nida Joseph, MPH, is a program associate at the Center for Health Care Strategies (CHCS).
+Nida Joseph, MPH, is a program officer at the Center for Health Care Strategies (CHCS).
 In this role she supports efforts related to integrating care for individuals dually eligible for Medicare and Medicaid and reforming long-term services and supports systems.

 Prior to joining CHCS, Nida worked as a contact tracer for New York City where she played a fundamental role in controlling the spread of the COVID-19 virus by connecting newly diagnosed cases and contacts to appropriate resources and informing them about updated COVID-19 guidelines.
-She also previously worked with Centerlight Healthcare, a Program of All-Inclusive Care for the Elderly organization, where she acted as a liaison between all major departments within the plan and advocated on behalf of its participants to improve their care experience.
+She also previously worked with Centerlight Healthcare, a Program of All-Inclusive Care for the Elderly (PACE) organization, where she acted as a liaison between all major departments within the plan and advocated on behalf of its participants to improve their care experience.

 Nida holds a master’s degree in public health from the City University of New York, School of Public Health and Health Policy and a bachelor’s degree in health sciences from Florida Atlantic University.